rmwilliams1s/mockRSS/README.md

 ## Known Bugs

-Not all images display correctly, some titles are not stored in DB properly.
+Not all images display correctly, some posts have default value date rather than real date, some titles and descriptions are not stored in DB properly.

 Going to http://127.0.0.1:8000/ before logging in will cause an error.